Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 If your output signals are stored in files named `output_0.txt`, navigate to the output directory and type `ProcessAIEOutput output_*` to process the output of the AI Engines.

-Two other files are generated:
+The system generates two other files:

 * `Atot.txt`, which is the output phase by phase.
-* `out.txt`, which is the textfile of the reconstructed signal.
+* `out.txt`, which is the text file of the reconstructed signal.

 ### StreamThroughput